 - (2) x 1 1/4-inch floor flanges

 Set the assembled railing into place.
 Placing of the floor flanges is important.
 Choose the meatiest part of the step for placement (not near the edges).
-Use a level to ensure that the 3-foot posts are square, and eyeball the longitudinal alignment of the the 3-foot posts.
+Use a level to ensure that the three-foot posts are square, and eyeball the longitudinal alignment of the the three-foot posts.
 Use a marker to make a dot on the steps where each of the anchor bolt holes are.
 Disassemble the railing and lay it aside.

-Drill Anchor Holes
+Step 2: Drill Anchor Holes

 Measure the length of your anchor bolts.
 Add 1/4 inch to that measurement and mark the drill bit on your hammer drill with some sort of tape to allow you to know when you have drilled deep enough.
 Proceed to drill holes for the anchor bolts.
 Ensure that you hold the drill straight so the holes are not even slightly angled.

 I use Red Head anchor bolts.
 They are easy and reliable.
 Others probably work as well.
-DO NOT use concrete screws.
+Do not use concrete screws.
 They have a sketchy reputation for working as advertised.

-Mount the Floor Flanges
+Step 3: Mount the Floor Flanges

 Use a vacuum to suck the drilling dust out of the holes.
 Place the floor flange over the area ensuring that each hole in the floor flange lines up with a hole in the step.
 Follow the directions on your anchor bolts for installing the bolts.
 Usually, you will need to insert the bolt through the hole in the floor flange and use a hammer to tap the screw into the drilled hole.
 When all of the bolts are tapped in, use a wrench to tighten the nuts on top of the anchor bolts to secure them in the holes.
-DO NOT over tighten.
+Do not over-tighten.

-Mount the Short Tees and Pipes
+Step 4: Mount the Short Tees and Pipes

-Install Main Rail
+Step 5: Install Main Rail

-Install End Caps
+Step 7: Install End Caps

-Enjoy Your New Safety Feature
+Enjoy Your New Handrails!

 This handrail should give you decades of service.
-Several times a year, you will need to tighten the Allen screws; but other than that, it is maintenance free and robust.
+Several times a year, you will need to tighten the Allen screws; but other than that, it is maintenance-free and robust.

 Better yet, enjoy your savings.
-Here is the cost breakdown:

 - (1) 6-foot structural pipe: $22.56